Illinois Compiled Statutes

 deer hunting shall be established by administrative rule.

-No person may have in his possession any firearm not authorized by
+No person may have in his or her possession any firearm not authorized by

 administrative rule for a specific hunting season when taking deer.